SaoYan/LearningTensorflow/README.md

 4) Open your browser, go to the address http://127.0.1.1:6006 (the address you get from command line)

 Now you may want to see the details of the demo.
 Here is the overview:
-Generally speaking, I send three types of information to Tensorboard
+Generally speaking, I send four types of information to Tensorboard
 1) Training information.
 For example, record loss value to plot a trainging curve, or record weight values to plot a histogram for visualizing their distribution.
-See 'fig1.png' & 'fig2.png' to see what it's like.
+See 'fig1.png' & 'fig2.png'.
+2) Images.
+We can resize the MNIST data to proper size and visualize them.
+See 'fig3.png'.
-2) Embeddings.
+3) Embeddings.
 For example, we can use tensorboard to visualize the feature space or data space.
-See 'fig2.png' to see what it's like.
+See 'fig4.png'.
+4) Program running information, including memory useage, computing time, etc. See 'fig5.png'. exp7 only includes training information and images.
+exp8 steps one more step and adds embeddings.
+exp9 adds program running information, this is the most complete version!